Russia’s Ozon 2021 results show growing orders

 Sanctions imposed on Russian business by western countries this year in response to the invasion of Ukraine have complicated imports to Russia and made financial transactions with overseas partners almost impossible.

-In a statement on its website, Ozon acknowledged that “These actions have had, and are expected to continue to have, a material adverse effect on our business, financial condition and results of operations and on the value and trading of the American Depositary Shares.”
+In a statement on its website, Ozon acknowledged that “these actions have had, and are expected to continue to have, a material adverse effect on our business, financial condition and results of operations and on the value and trading of the American Depositary Shares.”

-Also included in Ozon’s results was an announcement that the company is in negotiations with bondholders over the possibility of re-structuring obligations worth $750m.
+Also included in Ozon’s results was an announcement that the company is in negotiations with bondholders over the possibility of re-structuring obligations worth $750mn.

 A de-listing event for convertible bonds was triggered in early March by America’s Nasdaq exchange as it suspended the trading of all Russian ADSs in the end of February.
 As a result, Ozon announced that it hoped to re-structure its obligations, with a source close to the company telling bne IntelliNews that it would do its utmost to find a solution for bondholders, no matter how extreme the conditions.

 The “put date” is 60 days after the delisting event, so the company has until the end of May to finalise its proposal to stakeholders.
-Ozon has confirmed that a large group of bondholders has formed an “Ad Hoc Committee” to negotiate the terms of a potential re-structuring.
+Ozon has confirmed that a large group of bondholders has formed an “ad hoc committee” to negotiate the terms of a potential re-structuring.

 In a statement published online, the company warned that a combination of external sanctions and Russian capital control measures meant that sending money from its Russian accounts to foreign bondholders could be difficult.

-The company stressed that transferring the funds necessary to redeem all its obligations could impact Ozon’s operations and growth outlook.
+The company stressed that transferring the funds necessary to redeem all its obligations could have an impact on Ozon’s operations and growth outlook.

 A source with knowledge of the matter told bne IntelliNews that an agreement on amending the terms and conditions of current convertible bonds could avoid the potential pitfalls of one big transaction from Ozon’s account in Cyprus, while also allowing the company to continue to develop its operations and achieve future growth, which Ozon considers to be in the best long-term interests of its investors.